Esri/arcgis-osm-editor/README.md

 * Create routing networks from OSM data
 * Create custom feature services based on OSM data

-## Instructions
+## Download Instructions
-1. To access compiled setups (if you just want to install in ArcGIS and not deal with the code):

-	a) Download the repo's .zip file

-	b) You can ignore the 'src' folder, that is source code.
-Open the 'setups' folder and unzip the setup that applies to your ArcGIS Version.
+1. You can download the ArcGIS Editor for OSM Desktop 10.1 setup [here] (http://www.arcgis.com/home/item.html?id=6a2a3c3cece749558393d4e80241ef51).
+Or, you can access compiled installers by downloading this repo and browsing to the 'setups' folder; run the desired setup from there.

-	c) Install as described in the http://github.com/Esri/arcgis-osm-editor/wiki/System-requirements%2C-installation%2C-%26-working-with-the-code documentation.
+2. Once downloaded, install as described in the http://github.com/Esri/arcgis-osm-editor/wiki/System-requirements%2C-installation%2C-%26-working-with-the-code documentation.

-	d) Read documentation at http://github.com/Esri/arcgis-osm-editor/wiki/Documentation on how to use the tools
+3. Read documentation at http://github.com/Esri/arcgis-osm-editor/wiki/Documentation on how to use the tools

-2. If you want to work with the code:
+4. If you want to work with the code:

 	a) Fork and then clone the repo.